K-Karalius/chat/README.md

-# chat
+# About

 Chat application using sockets
-# About

-An application for tracking students' attendance

 <img src="images/uploadingData.png" height="60%" width ="60%">

 ## Features
-* add/delete students and groups manually
-* upload/update students and groups from file
+* group rooms and direct messages
-* save selected date attendance to the PDF
+* multiple users can join the server
+* users can send messages simultaneously, because multi threading is implemented
+* messages are saved to the .json file after stoping the server, BUT are not loaded back when starting the server again

 ## Technologies
 #### Project is created with: